Giorgi Latso: Career

-In 2012, he was invited by Pope Benedict XVI to his residence in Vatican City to perform the Mozart piano concerto No. 21 with the Vienna Philharmonic at the Basilica di Santa Maria Maggiore in Rome.
+In 2012, he was invited by Pope Benedict XVI to his residence in Vatican City to perform the Mozart Piano Concerto No. 21 with the Vienna Philharmonic at the Basilica di Santa Maria Maggiore in Rome.

 Latso made his debut at the Berliner Philharmonie concert hall in Berlin in 2012, and debut at the Slovak Philharmonic concert hall in Bratislava in 2014.

-2013, he was invited by Marie, Princess of Liechtenstein, to move to Vienna, where he resided until 2019.
+In 2013, he was invited by Marie, Princess of Liechtenstein, to move to Vienna, where he resided until 2019.
 He gave masterclasses and lectures at universities nationwide.
 Latso regularly serves on competition jury panels and has been a conference artist for several music teachers associations.
 From 2015 to 2018 he was a guest professor at the Conservatori Superior de Música del Liceu in Barcelona, Spain.
-Latso has been giving masterclasses for years at some of the world’s most prestigious music schools including the Tchaikovsky Moscow Conservatory, Hong Kong Academy for the Performing Arts, National University of Colombia Mozarteum University of Salzburg, Vienna Conservatory of Music, Conservatori Superior de Música del Liceu, University of Southern California, San Francisco Conservatory of Music, Oberlin Conservatory of Music, and the Tokyo University of the Arts.
+Latso has been giving masterclasses for years at some of the world’s most prestigious music schools including the Tchaikovsky Moscow Conservatory, Hong Kong Academy for the Performing Arts, the Shanghai Conservatory of Music, National University of Colombia Mozarteum University of Salzburg, Vienna Conservatory of Music, Conservatori Superior de Música del Liceu, University of Southern California, San Francisco Conservatory of Music, Oberlin Conservatory of Music, the Tokyo University of the Arts, etc.

-2013, Latso formed The Latsos Piano Duo with his wife Anna Fedorova-Latso.
+In 2013, Latso formed the Latsos Piano Duo with his wife Anna Fedorova-Latso.
 Since then, they have been performing four-hands piano recitals and concertos for two pianos worldwide as a piano duo and have appeared at musical centres and festivals as well as in scholarly conferences in Europe, Russia, America, and Asia.
 One of their concert presentation, held at the historic Doheny Estate & Gardens Beverly Hills as part of the Music in the Mansion Series, was filmed by Beverly Hills Warner Cable Television and live-streamed on BHTV10 Channel.
 The duo supports the mission of charities by organizing and performing benefit concerts.
 They offer concert performances for non-profit organizations and institutions that serve underprivileged communities, children with special needs, hospital patients, and the elderly.
 In May 2019 with National Solidarity Fund and The Embassy of Georgia to the Republic of Austria, they performed gala charity concert supporting children and young people suffering from oncological disease in Georgia.